 - Minimize taxes from the transfer of business ownership

-The manner and timing of your exit from your business are every bit as important as your formation plan in terms of how much you ultimately earn from your business and ensuring your “success” in succession.
+The manner and timing of your exit from your business are every bit as important as your formation plan in terms of how much you ultimately earn from your business, and how well they ensure your “success” in succession.
 If you want to pass your business on to members of your family, you have to be sure that they are capable of running the business and genuinely want to do so.
 Or perhaps you want to sell your business to your employees or an outside party?
 There are various Business Succession Strategies that can be put into place to accomplish your goals and here are just some structuring strategies provided by Trust Counsel, P.L.:

 - Individualized Buy-Sell Agreements